 |Fall Colors:||Poor - Miners Gulch runs through pine forests on a north facing slope.|

 |Navigation:||North end start.
 From Black Hawk, CO head northwest on Colorado Hwy 119 for about 2 miles.
 Turn left onto CR 4-S, Apex Valley Road.
 Follow Apex Valley road for 3.8 miles.
 Turn left on 12 Mile Road/Mosquito Creek Road.
 Follow Mosquito Creek Road for 1.3 miles to a left turn that crosses the creek.
 This is the bottom of the Miners Gulch loop.

 South end start (this way has lots of confusing side roads after getting through Central City).
 From Black Hawk, CO head southwest on Gregory Street for 0.6 miles.
-Gregory Stree turn slightly left and becomes Lawrence Street.
+Gregory Street turns slightly left and becomes Lawrence Street.
 After 0.5 miles continue on Eureka Street for 0.5 miles and turn right to stay on Eureka Street.
 After 0.3 miles continue onto CR 3/Upper Apex Road.
 After 0.4 miles take a slight left at Columbine Campground Road.
-After 2.6 miles turn right onto Pisgah Road.
-After 0.4 miles turn left onto Pisgah Lake Road.
-After 1.4 miles is a 4 way intersection.
-Forward (north) and left (northwest) are the two ends of the Miners Gulch Road loop.
+After 1.1 miles turn left onto FR739.1 and go 1.6 miles.
+Turn right onto Pisgah Lake Road.
+After 1.0 mile turn left onto Yankee Hill Trail.
+After 0.9 miles turn right onto Miners Gulch Road.

 Where the trees thin out a bit you will be climbing out of the gulch.
 The road your on will be below another road on your left.
-The other road is the rest of the Miners Gulch loop.
-Shortly you will tie into this road and can continue uphill or head down hill.
-Either way will connect you into the Yankee Hill 4WD road.
+The other road is the Freeman Gulch Cutoff, FR175.3C.
+Shortly this road will connect with the Miners Gulch road and continue uphill to connect with the Yankee Hill 4WD road.